scil/MtHamlMore/README.md

 S;
 ```

-then in your haml file write
+write haml like so:
 ```
 @box
     _ this is title
     _ this is content
 ```

-output html will is
+output html :
 ```
 <div class="title">
   this is title